Case Study

 Long-standing Database Change Management Issues

-• Coarse granularity of interception rules: due to the inability to set fine-grained rules, coarse-grained rules may cause false interceptions.
+• Coarse granularity of interception rules: Due to the inability to set fine-grained rules, coarse-grained rules may cause false interceptions.

-• Fixed rules cannot be flexibly adjusted: due to the fixed rule configuration similar to a firewall, once end users discover rule errors or need temporary access, they can only repeatedly modify the rules.
+• Fixed rules cannot be flexibly adjusted: Due to the fixed rule configuration similar to a firewall, once end users discover rule errors or need temporary access, they can only repeatedly modify the rules.

-• No support for SQL Review specifications: the interception rules of the audit platform are limited to SQL types, but lack support for more detailed SQL review specifications such as naming conventions and field type constraints.
+• No support for SQL review specifications: The interception rules of the audit platform are limited to SQL types, but lack support for more detailed SQL review specifications such as naming conventions and field type constraints.

-• Unstable interception capability: there are inexplicable SQL execution errors that can only be resolved by disabling the interception function.
+• Unstable interception capability: There are inexplicable SQL execution errors that can only be resolved by disabling the interception function.

 A Fresh Database Change Management Experience for the Manufacturing Industry